Regularized Wasserstein Means for Aligning Distributional Data: Regularized Wasserstein Means

 $C_1, C_2$ are some constants. $\tilde{y}_j$ is from (\ref{eq:wm_y}) and $S_j$ is the set in which $x$ is mapped to $y_j$.
 It is defined by VOT as $S_j = \{x\ \in M |\langle y_j,x \rangle - h_j \geq \langle y_i,x \rangle - h_i\}, \forall i \neq j$, see Sec.~\ref{sec:p_vot}.
 Thus, we re-write (\ref{eq:reg_wm}) as

+Note, that $\mathcal{L}_{\text{reg}}$ undermines the metric properties of the Wasserstein distance and yet the distance is not our concern but the data term of the loss we designed for a broad range of applications.
 We provide the general algorithm to compute regularized Wasserstein means in Alg.~\ref{alg:rwm}.
-For optimizing (\ref{eq:reg_wm_simple}), we borrow the solvers from Spii~\cite{spii} and SciPy~\cite{Jones2001scipy} for C++ and Python implementations, respectively.
-Code is available at https://github.com/icemiliang/pyvot

-Citing the convergence proof from Grippo and Sciandrone~\cite{grippo2000convergence}, as long as we add a convex regularization term, because $\pi\colon x\rightarrow y$ is compact and convex, our 2-block coordinate descent-based algorithm indeed will converge.
-In the rest of this section, we discuss in detail several regularization terms based on potential energy, kernels in general, affine transformation, and length and curvature.
+Citing the convergence proof from~\cite{grippo2000convergence}, as long as we add a convex regularization term, because $\pi\colon x\rightarrow y$ is compact and convex, our 2-block coordinate descent-based algorithm indeed will converge.
+In the rest of this section, we discuss in detail several regularization terms based on class labels, geometric transformation, and length and curvature, all of which are convex.